puppetlabs/puppetlabs-peadm/REFERENCE.md

 #### Public Plans

 * [`peadm::add_database`](#peadm--add_database)
+* [`peadm::add_replica`](#peadm--add_replica): Add or replace a replica host.
+Supported use cases:
+1: Adding a replica to an existing primary.
+2: The existing replica is broken, we have a fresh new VM we want to provision the replica to.
 * [`peadm::backup`](#peadm--backup): Backup puppet primary configuration
 * [`peadm::backup_ca`](#peadm--backup_ca)
 * [`peadm::convert`](#peadm--convert): Convert an existing PE cluster to a PEAdm-managed cluster